oxxydev/xPermsMgr/README.md

 xPermsMgr is a custom permissions plugin for PocketMine.

-Please do NOT redistribute this plugin, or copy its source code withour our permission.
-(TEAM XTi)
+Please do NOT redistribute this plugin, or copy its source code without our permission.

 Current Features
 ================